-Copernicus Australia is a regional hub supporting Copernicus, Europe's most ambitious and multifaceted Earth observation programme to date.
+Copernicus Australasia is a regional hub supporting Copernicus, Europe's most ambitious and multifaceted Earth observation programme to date.

 The regional hub is established under an agreement between Australia and the European Union.
 Implementation of the hub is facilitated by arrangements between the European Space Agency, the European Organisation for the Exploitation of Meteorological Satellites and Geoscience Australia.
-The project is operated collaboratively by Geoscience Australia, Queensland Department of Science Information Technology and Innovation, New South Wales Office of Environment and Heritage, Western Australian Land Information Authority and the Commonwealth Scientific Industrial Research Organisation.
+The project is operated collaboratively by Geoscience Australia, Queensland Department of Environment and Science, New South Wales Office of Environment and Heritage, Western Australian Land Information Authority and the Commonwealth Scientific Industrial Research Organisation.
+In 2018 New Zealand's Centre for Space Science Technology joined the consortium.
 The National Computational Infrastructure is contracted to implement and operate the master data repository.

 Operation of the regional data hub: